ThusharaN/SciBot/readme.md

 ![eac7d564-8b61-4f1a-8b2a-d71c5059a536](https://github.com/ThusharaN/ScienceChatBot/assets/85170859/1552c89c-dbab-459e-8192-89da093a8b19)
 _(The gif may render slower than the actual speed!)_

-### Using our own Custom UI!
+### Our own Custom UI!
 As a full-stack engineer, I couldn't help but include a basic UI built using [Flask](https://flask.palletsprojects.com/en/3.0.x/) for a richer experience.
-Follow these steps to explore:
+I have gone with a toned down version of [OpenFabric AI's](https://openfabric.ai/) theme of blues and pinks for this custom UI.
+Follow these steps to interact with the SciBot UI:

 Set Flask to the app file and development environment:
 ```sh
 export FLASK_APP=chatbot